cast42/get-popular-tweets-about-deredactie/README.md

 ===================================

 Small script that loads the last 500 tweets that match with 'deredactie'.
 Then it tries to get the correct url's pointing to deredactie.be by unshorten all bit.ly, iff.tt links.
-In a last step the number of times the url appeated is counted and tabulated.
+In a last step URL's are counted, sorted and tabulated.
 In order to match url's, the permalink is retrieved.
-Remark that mobile versions have their own permalink that is not related to the 'desktop' version.
+Remark that mobile versions have their own permalink that is not related to the 'desktop' version and hence are counted as seperated articles.

 Example output on monday 4 nov 2013 16:19:41 CET running 'python deredactie.py':